matthewsanner/pokedex/README.md

 This project uses React.js and the [Pokemon API](https://pokeapi.co/) to create a Pokedex of 1000+ Pokemon that you can choose from to create your team of 6 Pokemon.
 It uses hooks, paginated API calls, queries, and Bootstrap to make everything responsive to screen size.

-I'm interested in potentially making this something that you could easily share on social media, to let everyone see your team, and they can go make their own.
+I'm interested in potentially making this something that you could easily share on social media, to let everyone see your team, and invite them to make their own.

 # Getting Started with Create React App